sharmapravin1001/terraform-google-network/tf-create-gcp-network-subnet-instance-route/Readme.md

-# This repository will create Google Cloud [gcp] network, subnet, one instance and its route.
+# This repository will create Google Cloud [gcp] network, subnet, one instance and it's route.

 [1] Simply clone the repo.